CRISP

 Set Up MetaMask

-Whether you used pnpm dev:up or the manual flow below, you will interact with the Hardhat chain running at http://localhost:8545 (chain ID 31337).
+Whether you used pnpm dev:up or the manual flow, you will interact with the Hardhat chain running at http://localhost:8545 (chain ID 31337).
 Configure MetaMask once:

 1. Import the Hardhat deployer key so you have funds available: